The Health Benefits of Medicinal Mushrooms

 Mushrooms have been shown to have potent antioxidant activity, much of which is attributed to its polysaccharides, though its lycopene and polyphenol content appear to be strongly correlated with free radical scavenging activity.3 Mushroom polysaccharides have been observed to have an antioxidant effect by quenching free radicals.
 In animal studies, they were found to inhibit cancer cell proliferation.
 The selenium and zinc found in mushrooms may further increase mushrooms’ antioxidant effect.
 Selenium-enriched and zinc-enriched mushrooms have been found to improve glutathione peroxidase and superoxide dismutase activity in mice, which substantially increased their antioxidant capacity.1

-While mushrooms’ antioxidant activity is an essential component of their healing properties, polysaccharides in mushrooms also offer a host of potential health benefits, the most well studied being beta-glucan.
+While mushrooms’ antioxidant activities are an essential component of their healing properties, polysaccharides in mushrooms also offer a host of potential health benefits, the most well studied being beta-glucan.

 Many of medicinal and edible mushrooms’ health benefits have been attributed to the actions of specific polysaccharides, long chain carbohydrates held together by glycosidic bonds.
 The two main types of mushroom polysaccharides under investigation include beta-glucans and polysaccharide-protein complexes, and their most promising potential benefits include immunomodulation and anti-cancer effects.
 In vivo and in vitro research suggests that polysaccharides and polysaccharide-protein complexes act as “biological response modifiers,” with the ability to modulate the gene expression of various immune-modulating cytokines and cytokine receptors.
 This type of action may result in the activation of different kinds of immune cells that are important for maintaining homeostasis and cancer prevention.4